Image

 Phase 1

-• **Eligibility:** Participants must be 18 years or older and have a type of cancer that doesn't respond to usual treatments.
+• Participants need to be adults (18 or older) and must have a type of tumor that doesn't respond to usual treatments.

 Study details